| "In the end one loves one's desire and not what is desired." -- Friedrich Nietzsche, Beyond Good and Evil 175

 the M kissing against the stagnant air.

-you will find my breath still floating
+When you come to life,you will find my breath still floating

 in the air, lucid